maxlbborges/maxlbborges/README.md

 About me:
 ------------------

 Hi!
 Welcome to my GitHub!
-Currently I'm a Jr. Test Analist at a company called SIAGRI, I'm 22 years old (at the time of making this presentation) and I intend to log my learnings and projects here.
+Currently I'm a Quality Assurance Engineer at a company called ALIARE, I'm 27 years old (at the time of making this presentation) and I intend to log my learnings and projects here.

 - You can find me at LinkedIn on the following URL: https://www.linkedin.com/in/max-leandro-barbosa-borges-865a12187/